-- Bath exhaust - Bath fans vented to outdoors required in these locations - ° All bathrooms, even those with operable window - [°] Toilet rooms (a master bath with water closet requires one vented fan in either the water closet or the rest of the bathroom) - ° Powder rooms - ° (Exhaust fan not required for laundry room) - Minimum flow for code-required fans: 50 cfm for intermittent operation or 20 cfm for continuously operating fans.
+- Bath exhaust - Bath fans vented to outdoors required in these locations - o Bathrooms (a fan is not required in a bathroom with operable window; however it is strongly recommended as moisture problems are most likely in cold weather when occupants are least likely to open the window for ventilation) - ° Toilet rooms (a master bath with water closet requires one vented fan in either the water closet or the rest of the bathroom) - ° Powder rooms - ° (Exhaust fan not required for laundry room) - Minimum flow for code-required fans: 50 cfm for intermittent operation or 20 cfm for continuously operating fans.
 (No minimum flow requirement for other fans.) - Backdraft damper required - Bath fan airflow.
 The installed fan airflow will be tested and must meet the minimum code requirement.
 Pay attention to the OEM pressure/flow data and be realistic about the pressure drop the fan will work against.
-Most bath fan nominal airflow ratings are based on 0.1 IWC static pressure, an unrealistically low number.
-Pay attention to ducting details to reduce the SP and increase flow. - Bath fans also providing whole-dwelling unit ("whole-DU") ventilation. - Specify that this fan is doing double duty in the "Control and Other Notes" column. - Noise limit = 1.0 sone unless it qualifies for an exception. - Typically the fan will operate at lower speed for many hours to provide whole-DU ventilation, then be intermittently boosted to higher speed for local exhaust.
-Describe the control strategy in this section of the form or refer to the description in the "Whole-Dwelling-Unit Ventilation" section. - Depressurization.
+Most bath fan nominal airflow ratings are based on 0.10 IWC static pressure, an unrealistically low number.
+Pay attention to ducting details to reduce static pressure and increase flow. - Bath fans also providing whole-house ventilation. - Specify that this fan is doing double duty in the "Control and Other Notes" column. - Noise limit = 1.5 sone unless it qualifies for an exception. - Typically the fan will operate at lower speed for many hours to provide whole-house ventilation, then be intermittently boosted to higher speed for local exhaust.
+Describe the control strategy in this section of the form or refer to the description in the "Whole-House Ventilation" section. - Depressurization.
 Exhaust systems shall not create negative pressure that induces backdrafting of natural-draft combustion appliances or exceeds 3 Pascals in the immediate vicinity of those appliances. - This requirement is not relevant if there are no natural-draft combustion appliances. - Natural-draft appliances located in an isolated mechanical room meeting the requirements of IRC G2406.2 address this requirement as well. - This provision is most likely applicable when a natural draft fireplace is installed

-3.0 Whole-Dwelling-Unit Ventilation (page 2 of submittal form)
+3.0 Whole-House Ventilation (page 2 of submittal form)

-• IRC M1507.4 (amended), IMC 407 (amended)
+• IRC M1507.3 (amended),